Corgi Aviation Archive Collector Series AA28007

 |Messerschmitt Bf 109E|| ||5"|| ||5.5"|

-PLEASE NOTE: This item has a planned arrival date of June 2021 and is only available for PRE-ORDER at this time.
+PLEASE NOTE: This item is not currently in stock and has a planned arrival date of November 2021.

 - Orders are not shipped until complete.
 If you wish to receive in-stock items prior to pre-ordered items, you must place separate orders.